 In Minnesota, the Certificate of Need was applied for in 2007 and granted by the Minnesota Public Utilities Commission on April 16, 2009 for all three projects - including the 345 kV portion of the Hampton-Rochester-La Crosse line.

 In Wisconsin, a Certificate of Public Convenience and Necessity application was filed on January 3, 2011.
 The application was approved and the certificated awarded in May of 2012.
-A Route Permit has yet to be awarded, and involved utilities have suggested that public input is critical.
-While CapX2020 utilities are currently holding community meetings to address routing issues, the Wisconsin Public Service Commission will hold public hearings on any proposed route throughout early 2012.
-A final route decision is expected from the Wisconsin PSC in June.
-There are nine routes currently under consideration.
+CapX2020 utilities held community meetings to address routing issues, while the Wisconsin Public Service Commission will hold public hearings on any proposed route throughout early 2012.

 Each participating utility must vote to proceed before construction can start.
 The CapX group plans to begin construction in 2013, wrapping up in at the end of 2015.

-This project requires permits from both Minnesota and Wisconsin.
+This project requires permits from both Minnesota and Wisconsin regulators.